To Cross Or Not To Cross:

 By Ofer Zur, Ph.D.

-For an online course on Boundaries in Psychotherapy for CE Credit based partly on this web page, Click Here
+Online course on Boundaries in Psychotherapy for CE Credit

 Psychologists have been inundated with unequivocal messages about the depravity of boundary crossings and dual relationships in clinical practice.
 From graduate courses and texts on ethics, to continuing education workshops on "Risk Management", to attorneys' advice columns, we have been warned never to leave the office with a client, to be very careful about gifts, never to socialize with clients, to avoid bartering and to limit physical contact to a handshake or a pat on the back.
 We have also been cautioned that boundary crossings are likely to lead us down the slippery slope to exploitive sexual relationships.
 Boundary crossings and dual relationships have often been labeled unethical and often used synonymously with exploitation and harm.